-Company has applied 30 June 2020 IFRS 16 amendments.
+Company has applied 30 June 2021 IFRS 16 amendments.
 All rent concession is in the form of a one-off reduction in rent, is accounted as a variable lease payment and recognised in profit or loss.
-Refer to 3.10.

 Standards and interpretations effective in the reporting period